Davidson4376/windows-uwp.fr-fr/windows-apps-src/contacts-and-calendar/managing-appointments.md

     if (isRecurrenceValid)
     {
-        ResultTextBlock.Text = &quot;The recurrence specified was created successfully and is valid.&quot;;
+        ResultTextBlock.Text = "The recurrence specified was created successfully and is valid.";
     }
 }
 ```